onivim/oni-core-window-manager/README.md

 ```
 import * as React from "react"
 import * as ReactDOM from "react-dom"
-import { WindowManager, WindowManagerView } from "oni-core-window-manager"
+import { WindowManager, WindowSplitsView } from "oni-core-window-manager"

 const myTestWindow = (message) {
     render: () => <div>{message}</div>